Eagle Lake RV Resort

 If you are looking for trout fishing, that is a different Eagle Lake, in the mountains. :-)

-Please note the park is closed for day-use and short-term overnight use.
+Please note the park is closed for day-use and short-term overnight use, there is no access to the boat launch.

 Are any of your sites on the beach?